3 Skills to Lead in Uncertain Times and for the Future.

 - Stressful working environment

 Stress is a killer.
 When anxiety is high, it can permeate the entire workplace - from the CEOs to your field workers.
 Your team, who normally look to their bosses for support and guidance, may not be greeted with the same level of assurance.
-This can lead to overall decreases in productivity and an unhealthy working environment.
+This can lead to overall decreases in productivity, burnout, and an unhealthy working environment.

 - Communication issues